ggeorgovassilis/linuxscripts/README.md

 Example script from [here](http://larsmichelsen.com/open-source/german-umlauts-on-us-keyboard-in-x-ubuntu-10-04/) that adds some special characters for European languages to an US keyboard mapping.

-## control the tp-link hs100 and hs110 wlan smart plug
+## control the tp-link hs100, hs110 and hs200 wlan smart plugs

 Script to connect over TCP/IP to an hs100/hs110 smart plug, switch it on and off and query status information.
 You'll need the IP address and port (was 9999 in my tests) and a command, e.g.: